-As a form of scientific research, clinical trials develop critical new approaches in treating and preventing various medical ailments.
-Participants volunteer in order to contribute to medical advancement efforts while receiving access to innovative treatments not yet available to the general population.
-Clinical trials gather the data necessary to approve, and potentially alter, treatments for widespread applications.
-Studies like these analyze the effects of the trials to guarantee safety and utmost utility for commonplace usage in the future. (phases)
+Clinical trials develop new approaches in treating and preventing various medical problems.
+Participants volunteer in order to contribute to medical advancement while receiving access to innovative treatments not yet available to the general population.
+Clinical trials gather the necessary data to approve, and potentially alter, treatments for widespread of diseases.
+Studies like these analyze the effects of the trials to guarantee safety and efficacy.

-Clinical trials conducted ar Mir Neurology & Spine Center provide developing treatment options for participating patients.
+Clinical trials conducted at Mir Neurology & Spine Center provide developing treatment options for participating patients.
 The center specializes in trials including, but not limited to: